Finnish Civil War: War-torn nation

-The Civil War was a catastrophe for Finland: around 36,000 people – 1.2 percent of the population – perished.
+The Civil War was a catastrophe for Finland: around 35,000 people – 1.2 per cent of the population – perished.
 The war left approximately 15,000 children orphaned.
 Most of the casualties occurred outside the battlefields: in the prison camps and the terror campaigns.
 Many Reds fled to Russia at the end of the war and during the period that followed.
 The fear, bitterness and trauma caused by the war deepened the divisions within Finnish society and many moderate Finns identified themselves as "citizens of two nations."
 During the war and after that, the warring sides have been derogatively referred to as "butchers" (for Whites; lahtari) and "red russkies" (for Reds; punikki or punaryssä) or just "commies".

+Together with the Great Famines of 1695-1697 and 1867-1868 the civil war is among the most devastating internal events in the Finns’ history.
+Although the human dignity of a single died victim and the amount of family's sorrow and longing do not depend on the total scale of a catastrophy, the victim numbers, both as absolute values and proportion of the population in the historical time were higher in the Famines.
+Yet, the mental burden of the civil war was heavy due to the traumas caused by the political terror and the prison camps for the Reds, and the serious breakdown of social cohesion in the society.

+In international comparisons the war was the most deadly civil conflict in the world relative to population per month until the Rwandan genocide of 1994, and is the most deadly to have happened in Europe.

 Among the Reds in particular, the loss of the war caused such bitterness that some of those who fled behind the eastern border tried to carry out the assassination of General Mannerheim during a White Guard's victory parade of Tampere in 1920, with poor results.